 - Realme 5 Pro: 157 x 74.2 x 8.9 mm, 188 g.

 From the constructive point of view these two smartphones are equivalent, showing a care in the realization of the whole supporting structure really exceptional.
 Both have a slightly curved surface on the back, which makes it easier to grip.
 On Realme, however, this is made of plastic.
 Obviously the proposed style is different, with a back characterized by some particular designs for Realme 5 Pro that, in this respect, wins the challenge with Redmi Note 8 Pro.
-On the latter smartphone, however, find space on the right On / off button and the volume balance, while on the left we have the SIM slot.
-On the upper part, then, reside the according to microphone and the infrared sensor, while below we have the mini jack hole for headphones, the entrance USB Type-C, main microphone and system speaker.
+On the latter smartphone, however, find space on the right On / off button and volume balance, while on the left we have the SIM slot.
+On the upper part, then, reside the according to microphone and infrared sensor, while below we have the mini jack hole for headphones, the entrance USB Type-C, main microphone and system speaker.
 The layout of these components on Realme 5 Pro does not differ that much, besides the absence of the infrared sensor, it does not present any other difference.

 Taking a look at the back, however, we find a different arrangement of the whole photographic department.
 On Redmi Note 8, in fact, this is arranged along the central axis, also including the relative biometric sensor.
 Realme 5 Pro, on the other hand, decided to place these elements on the left, always vertically, leaving space centrally only to the fingerprint reader.
 We are always in the presence, however, of one Quad Room.

-These smartphones are characterized by the same type of unlocking systems, exploiting both the biometric sensor and the Face Unlock in 2D.
+These smartphones are characterized by the same type of unlocking systems, exploiting both the biometric sensor the Face Unlock in 2D.
 With regard to the first method, therefore, it seems that Redmi Note 8 Pro behaves slightly better, showing a reactivity to the best touch.
 If on this device the release takes place about 9 times on 10, with Realme 5 Pro the result of is not exceeded 8 times on 10.
 That said, the two sensors are not uncomfortable and can be easily intercepted by any user with not too small hands.